A Trip up to DeSoto Bend!

 Powder Flasks and Shot Pouches

-So cool, and then there were the leather boots with nail studs on the soles of the boot.
+There were the leather boots with nail studs on the soles of the boot.
 Love the pattern.
 Inspiration and artistry is everywhere.

 I bet it was heavy.